Published On: Mar 21 2013 05:07:03 PM CDTUpdated On: Mar 27 2016 01:00:00 AM CDT

 2013: Paul Williams, the journalist and publisher who founded the magazine Crawdaddy!, dies at age 64 at his home in California from complications related to a 1995 bicycle accident.
 A traumatic brain injury suffered in the accident led to early onset of dementia.
 Williams created Crawdaddy!, the first American magazine of rock music criticism, in January 1966 on the campus of Swarthmore College outside of Philadelphia with first issue consisting of 10 mimeographed pages written entirely by himself.

-2006: Elvis Presley's Graceland mansion in Memphis, Tenn., is designated as a National Historic Landmark.
+2006: Elvis Presley's Graceland mansion in Memphis, Tennessee, is designated as a National Historic Landmark.

 2006: Zacarias Moussaoui testifies in his federal trial that he and "shoe bomber" Richard Reid were supposed to hijack a fifth airplane on Sept.
 11, 2001, and fly it into the White House.